 Executive Summary

-The Strategy to Optimize Resource Management of Stormwater Unit (STORMS) at the California State Water Resources Control Board is advancing the perspective that stormwater is a valuable resource.
+The Strategy to Optimize Resource Management of Stormwater Unit (STORMS) at the California State Water Resources Control Board (State Water Board) is advancing the perspective that stormwater is a valuable resource.
 In addition to supporting statewide stormwater capture and use efforts across the state, an important STORMS goal is “Implementing Efficient and Effective Regulatory Programs;” ensuring the best use of municipal resources when implementing stormwater management programs is central to such regulatory objectives.

 Although federal regulations mandate reporting of expenditures related to Phase I Municipal Separate Storm Sewer System (MS4) permit compliance, permittees are rarely consistent in their approaches in estimating the costs associated with their stormwater programs.
 Variability in cost reporting can be attributed to a lack of standardized methodology for tracking and reporting MS4 permit-related costs.

 Consistent permit implementation cost data will assist the Regional Water Quality Control Boards (regional water boards) with economic analyses as they reissue permits and consider costs of new or revised permit requirements.
 A standardized list of cost categories along with a breakdown of costs for different program elements is expected to facilitate the evaluation of cost-effectiveness of different permit elements to improve receiving water quality.
-A statewide Water Quality Control Policy for Standardized Cost Reporting in Municipal Stormwater Permits (Policy) benefits regional water boards and MS4 permittees by making it easier for permittees to compare the cost of implementing different stormwater BMPs around the state, therefore informing stormwater BMP design and prioritization in the long-term.
+A statewide Water Quality Control Policy for Standardized Cost Reporting in Municipal Stormwater Permits (Policy) benefits regional water boards, the State Water Board and MS4 permittees by making it easier for permittees to compare the cost of implementing different stormwater BMPs around the state, therefore informing stormwater BMP design and prioritization in the long-term.
 Furthermore, accurate implementation of cost accounting and reporting would help permittees explore funding sources, in addition to general funds, to finance their stormwater programs.

 Staff conducted the following steps to develop a proposed standardized cost reporting methodology and Policy: